Halfway Houses in Austin, TX

 Are halfway houses in Austin only for individuals recently out of rehab?

-No, halfway houses in Austin are not solely for individuals recently out of rehab.
+Halfway houses in Austin may not be solely for individuals recently out of rehab.
 While they often cater to those in early recovery, halfway houses can be beneficial for anyone seeking a supportive and structured environment to maintain their sobriety.
 Some residents may have completed formal treatment, while others may be transitioning from other living situations.

 How long can I stay at a sober living home in Austin?